 - you have limited resources or limited web design skills to develop or change your website into a mobile-friendly site; and

 - you want to offer your content and the same type of visitor experience across several types of devices.

 The following changes to WordPress over the years have made it possible to create mobile responsive websites instead of separate mobile-only websites.
 After all, separate mobile sites mean that your mobile visitors do not have the same experience they would if they were visiting from a desktop computer.
 Today’s mobile visitors are not satisfied with that.

 10. The following changes to WordPress help make responsive websites easier:

-- Responsive Administrative Screens which mean you can manage your site from wherever you are from whatever device is nearby.
+- Responsive Administrative Screens mean you can manage your site from wherever you are from any nearby device.